confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-stream-processing-with-Flink/README.md

 5. This should return you to the main Connectors landing page.
 Wait for your newly created connector to change status from **Provisioning** to **Running**.

 6. Shortly after, please switch over to the BigQuery page within Google Console to show that a table matching the topic name you used when creating the BigQuery connector in Confluent Cloud has been created within the dataset that you have provided.
 Clicking the table name should open a BigQuery editor for it.

 <div align="center">
     <img src="images/bigquery-5.png" width=75% height=75%>
 </div>

-7. Query results in Bigquery.
+7. Query results in BigQuery.

 <div align="center">
     <img src="images/bigquery-6.png" width=75% height=75%>